dfasdfsf |

 Welcome to JunkGuitars.com!

-So, you've been surfing the vast void of cyberspace and stumbled across my little web page… Well, my name is Big Beat and this site is a tribute to guitars that get no respect.
-JunkGuitars.com is all about JUNK GUITARS!
-It is dedicated to all those cheapo, off-brand, low-end, cheesy vintage guitars that people call junk, whether unjustly or rightly so.
-Some of these guitars really are utterly worthless trash, so horribly bad that they become kinda cool in a perverse way.
-Others may be perceived as junk and ignored by mainstream collectors, but do have a cult following.
+So, you've been surfing the vast void of cyberspace and stumbled across my little web page...
+Well, my name is Big Beat and this site is a tribute to guitars that get no respect.
+JunkGuitars.com is all about JUNK GUITARS and has been at it for over 20 years!
+It is dedicated to all those cheapo, off-brand, low-end, cheesy vintage guitars that some people call junk.
+But we LOVE these junkers!
+They are cool in a perverse way and these days many do have a cult following.
 Either way, this page is a fun look at the dark side of vintage guitar collecting.

-While not as valuable or as playable as "serious" instruments, junky old guitars really are a lot of fun.
+While not as valuable or as playable as "serious" instruments, junky old guitars really are a lot more fun!
 But these guitars rarely get any respect.
-There's plenty of info available online and in print about vintage Gibsons and Fenders, but precious little about old Kingstons and Sekovas, while Eastern European instruments such as the Czechoslovakian Jolana and the Soviet Ural are a total mystery to most people.
-Since I find the history and origins of these instruments fascinating in itself, I have decided to do something about it.
-My quest for information has long ago turned me into a junk guitar historian, and being a journalist, of course I also began to write about guitars.
-This site includes my STORIES (some of which have been published in Vintage Guitar Magazine) and PICTURES of various offbeat guitars that have passed through my hands over the years.
-Plus a discussion FORUM, relevant LINKS and other anecdotes and info of interest to fans of low-end vintage guitars.
-Nothing conveys that wonderful vintage vibe like a cheap old guitar.
-Enjoy!
+When I first started this site 20 years ago, there was plenty of info available online and in print about vintage Gibsons and Fenders, but precious little about old Kingstons and Sekovas, while Eastern European and Soviet guitars were a total mystery to most people.
+I find the history of these instruments fascinating, and as a junk guitar historian I decided to do something about it.

 The legal stuff: